Adding USB Camera

 Locate

-device:and delete the ID configured after it.Loading...
+device:and delete the ID configuration following it.Loading...

-Searching for the Camera ID
+Search for Camera ID

 Tip